 Tuesday Very hot and sunny.
 Light winds becoming NW/SW 15 to 25 km/h in the middle of the day then tending S/SE in the late afternoon.

-Wednesday Sunny.
-Winds E/NE 15 to 20 km/h tending SE/SW 15 to 25 km/h in the late afternoon then tending E/SE 15 to 20 km/h in the late evening.
+Wednesday Very hot and mostly sunny.
+Winds NE/SE 15 to 25 km/h tending NW/SW during the afternoon then tending E/SE 15 to 20 km/h during the evening.